-In general, EPSY faculty support the Publication Manual of the American Psychology Association (APA) for papers written in classes, as the APA style is used for theses and dissertations.
+In general, the department of EPSY faculty supports the Publication Manual of the American Psychology Association (APA) for papers written in classes, as the APA style is used for theses and dissertations.
 Students are encouraged to purchase or otherwise utilize such works as the Thesis Manual or the Publication Manual, both available at the University Bookstore.
 Information on the APA style may also be found in the Evans Library Reference section or found on the Internet.